MarquezProject/marquez/docs/index.md

 The Metadata API is an abstraction for recording information around the production and consumption of datasets.
 It's a low-latency, highly-available stateless layer responsible for encapsulating both metadata persistence and aggregation of lineage information.
 The API allows clients to collect and/or obtain dataset information to/from the **Metadata Repository**.

-Metadata needs to be collected, organized and stored in a way to allow for rich exploratory queries via the **Marquez UI**.
+Metadata needs to be collected, organized and stored in a way to allow for rich exploratory queries via the **Metadata UI**.
 The Metadata Repository serves as a catalog of dataset information encapsulated and cleanly abstracted away by the Metadata API.

 ## Data Model

-The diagram below shows the metadata collected by Marquez
+The diagram below shows the metadata collected by Marquez.

  different points i ensuring mutations are track of job and dataset mutations.